 After the market bottom in 2009, following the financial crisis which began in 2008, the S&P 500 (an index tracking some of the USA’s biggest companies) had risen nearly 300% over the next 10 years.

-Stocks that have plummeted
+Buying stocks that have plummeted

 - Michael Burry.
 Seen the Big Short?
-That film’s about Micahel Burry and how he spotted the market crash in 2008.
+That film’s about Michael Burry and how he spotted the market crash in 2008.
 His hedge fund Scion Capital used this insight to short the market and made obscene profits.

 - Nassim Taleb is another famous contrarian, maybe not just in investing, although he may disagree.
 Taleb is known for advocating “tail-risk hedging”.
 He made a lot of money in the 2008 crash, and the hedge fund he’s associated with, Universa Investments, made a huge return during the market crash in March 2020 due to coronavirus.